Stack Data Structure

 Visualizing a Stack Data Structure

 A stack can be visualized as a vertical space into which objects can be added or removed from the top.
-Also the last added element will be at the top of stack.
+The recently added element will be at the top of stack.
 The image below depicts how a stack looks if it were to exist in real world (Image Source).

 Basic Operations Supported by a Stack